isomerpages/moe-yuyingsec/_useful-links/For Parents/Student Personal Learning Device Support.md

 *   Click Clear browsing data.

-If you are still facing a hardware issue with your Chromebook, inform your Form Teacher so the teacher can arrange an appointment with the IT department for us to troubleshoot.
+If you are still facing a hardware issue with your Chromebook, inform your Form Teacher so the teacher can arrange an appointment with the IT department for them to troubleshoot.

 **Useful tips.**